 AI systems and human novices share a difficult problem: repairing incorrect models to improve expertise.
 For people, the use of analogies during instruction can augment the repair of science knowledge.
-Enabling AI systems to do the same involves several challenges: representing knowledge in commonsense science domains, constructing analogies to transfer knowledge, and flexibly revising domain knowledge.
+Enabling AI systems to do the same involves several challenges: representing knowledge in commonsense science domains; constructing analogies to transfer knowledge; and flexibly revising domain knowledge.
 We address these issues by using qualitative models for representing knowledge, the Structure-Mapping Engine for analogical mapping, and a computational model of conceptual change for revising knowledge.
 In our simulation trials, we initialize the system with one of several student misconceptions of the day/night cycle from the cognitive science literature.
-The system automatically repairs these misconceptions using an analogy, expressed using natural language, by: (1) validating analogical correspondences via user feedback; (2) transferring knowledge from the base domain, and (3) constructing new explanations to repair misconceptions.
+The system automatically repairs these misconceptions using an analogy, expressed using natural language, by: (1) validating analogical correspondences with the user; (2) transferring knowledge from the base domain, and (3) constructing new explanations to repair misconceptions.

-1. Introduction
+1 Introduction

 Repairing incorrect beliefs about the world is a common task during formal education.
-Research suggests that people more effectively repair incorrect beliefs in commonsense science domains when they are presented with an analogy (Vosniadou et al., 2007; Brown & Clement, 1989).
-Unfortunately, our AI systems lack the flexibility of human students when revising commonsense science beliefs with analogy, due to four general challenges:
+Research suggests that people more effectively repair incorrect beliefs in commonsense science domains when they are presented with an analogy (Vosniadou et al., 2007; Brown and Clement, 1989).
+Unfortunately, our AI systems lack the flexibility of human students when it comes to revising commonsense science beliefs with analogy, since it involves several challenges:

-- 1. Representing imprecise and incomplete knowledge in commonsense science domains. - 2.
-Creating a mapping between a base and target domains, when the latter has misconceptions. - 3.
-Transferring knowledge to the target domain. - 4.
-Revising beliefs in the target domain to accommodate transferred knowledge.
+- Representing imprecise and incomplete knowledge in commonsense science domains. - Creating a mapping between a base domain and a target domain, when the latter has misconceptions. - 3.
+Transferring knowledge to the target domain. - Revising beliefs in the target domain to accommodate transferred knowledge.

-This paper presents a model that addresses these challenges.
-Our claims are as follows:

-- 1. Qualitative process theory (Forbus, 1984) can represent the commonsense science knowledge of novice students. - 2.
-The Structure-Mapping Engine (Falkenhainer et al., 1989) can compute analogical mappings and transfer knowledge across domains, even in the presence of misconceptions. - 3.
-A computational model of explanation-based conceptual change (Friedman, 2012) can evaluate and selectively incorporate knowledge transferred via analogy.
+This paper presents a model that addresses these problems by using qualitative process theory (Forbus, 1984) for knowledge representation and reasoning; the Structure-Mapping Engine (Falkenhainer et al., 1989) for computing analogical mappings and transferring knowledge; and a computational model of conceptual change (Friedman, 2012) for revising knowledge.
 We implemented our model using the Companions cognitive architecture (Forbus et al., 2009).
 We simulate four student misconceptions about the day/night cycle from the cognitive science literature.
-For each misconception, we use the analogy from Vosniadou et al. (2007): that the day/night cycle is like the cooking of gyros (a meat roasting vertical rotisserie, commonly found in Greek restaurants).
-Using formal models of the base (gyros) and target (day/night) domains, and hints about correspondences provided via natural language, the system automatically (1) computes a mapping between the base and target, (2) interactively checks its analogical correspondences with a human teacher, (3) transfers beliefs, and (4) revises its knowledge accordingly.
+For each misconception, we use the analogy from Vosniadou et al. (2007): that the day/night cycle is like the cooking of gyros.
+The system has formally represented models of the base and target domains, with hints about correspondences provided via natural language.
+It automatically computes the mapping, interactively checks its analogical correspondences with a human teacher, transfers beliefs, and revises its knowledge accordingly.